ucsd-ml-arts/ml-art-final-tymo/README.md

 (Your teammates' contact info, if appropriate)

-## Abstract
+## Abstract Proposal

-Include your abstract here.
+FIRST STEP: Write up a description (in the form of an abstract) of what you will revisit for your final project.
 This should be one paragraph clearly describing your concept, method, and results.
-This should tell us what architecture/approach you used.
-Also describe your creative goals, and whether you were successful in achieving them.
-Also could describe future directions.
+This should tell us what architecture/approach you will use.
+How are you expanding on something we covered in the class?
+How will you present your work next Wednesday in the final project presentations?

 ## Model/Data